 Mindnode – There are a lot of mindmap tools out there, but for me, simplicity is key.
 So I go with Mindnode.

 Mockingbird – Mocking up a new website look for a developer?
 Trying to get the user interface down for a new project?
 Mockingbird is my favorite tool for this.
 However, lately I’ve also used the Google Drive Drawing feature for this – which has worked surprisingly well.

-Market Samurai – My SEO research tool of choice.
+Long Tail Pro (Use this link for 30% off) – My SEO research tool of choice.
 If you’re thinking about a new online venture that will be based around search engine traffic, this is a much better option than the free Adwords Keyword Tool.